 If you’re having trouble creating cold emails that convert, don’t worry.
 You’re about to learn everything you need to know to make sure your cold campaigns get the results you’re looking for.

 And we’ll do it without getting lost in the weeds.
-Everything here is easily, immediately actionable!
+Everything here is easy, and immediately actionable!

 - Cleansing your list before sending